‘Davison Inventions’ is a service that promises to help people bring their inventions to life and make them very successful as a result.

 The claim by this individual about the website was that they were making revenue from ads, and individuals should refrain from making complaints on the website because it will only increase their income.

-Now whilst it’s more than possible that the website might be earning a revenue from ads, it is an established and trusted website, and from experience I know that the revenue is used to maintain the website.
+Now whilst it’s more than possible that the website might be earning revenue from ads, it is an established and trusted website, and from experience, I know that the revenue is used to maintain the website.

-In my opinion, this was a cheap and underhand way for the Davison Inventing representative to try and reduce the amount of complaints made online about this company.
+In my opinion, this was an underhand way for someone claiming to represent Davison to try and reduce the number of complaints made online about this company.

-We wondered what this actually means, and we reached the conclusion that if the product really was something that worked for the inventor, they would list it as “sold at”, “seen at”, or “buy now”.
+We wondered what this actually means, and we concluded that if the product really was something that worked for the inventor, they would list it as “sold at”, “seen at”, or “buy now”.

-Next I looked at another product which was featured on QVC and that seemed to do well…or did it?
+Next, I looked at another product that was featured on QVC and that seemed to do well…or did it?

-The Ultimate Breading Station made production and was featured on the show and appeared to be a good product, however the reviews were very critical of how bad the product was and strangely enough this product is no longer available on QVC.
+The Ultimate Breading Station made production and was featured on the show and appeared to be a good product.
+However, the reviews were very critical of how poor the product was, and strangely enough, this product is no longer available on QVC.

-Again, not very encouraging for someone willing to invest in their idea at Davison Inventing.
+Again, not very encouraging for someone willing to invest in their idea at Davison.

 The other side to this Company is that they provide inventors of products the chance to be able to patent, develop and market their products, and once again this is an area of concern.

-Numerous online complaints state that Davison actually patent the product under their name, which means the originator has no real claim to the product at all because Davison own the rights.
+Many online complaints state that Davison actually patented the product under their name (Davison), which means the originator has no real claim to the product at all because Davison owns the rights.

-This is a shocking lesson to learn and if you have a product that you have created/designed, do make sure you patent it yourself first:
+This is a harsh lesson to learn and if you have a product that you have created/designed, do make sure you patent it yourself first: